dscov-tutorials/how-to-pr/how-to-pr-merge.md

 - Go through the commit history from oldest to newest, locating each of the commits which should be included in the new PR.
   - For each, right click on it and select "Cherry-pick commit" <img width="1093" alt="Screen Shot 2022-10-06 at 20 57 44" src="https://user-images.githubusercontent.com/2803227/194444275-d6d2ddac-efbe-4124-a86b-7d112f7d8b6e.png">
 - Check that the result continues to work as you had expected.

+> 💡 It's good etiquette to use cherry-picking like this to restructure work which someone else has done.
+It means that the original author will still be credited as the author of the commit, even if someone else actually presses "commit."
+>
+> The alternative is to copy and paste code from one branch into another, potentially losing the authorship information.
+> In this case, it is important to credit the author(s) by adding them as "coauthors" (if using GitHub Desktop).
+> ⛔️TODO add image from coauthor github desktop
+>
+> For instructions on how to add co-authors on the command line, see [the GitHub Docs on Pull requests](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors#creating-co-authored-commits-on-the-command-line)

 Repeat for any other branches you would like to split out from the original PR.